benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 17.md

 ### TCP New Reno
 Follow a "slow start" approach, with an additive increase.

 There is exponential growth for sending packets.
-When
+When packet loss occurs at sending rate = $n$, reset the packet sending rate to 0, start growth again.
+Repeat this until sending rate = $n-1$, then there is an additive increase.
+This algorithm is repeated.